Krishnadev-cmd/Rag-agent/SETUP.md

 ### Common Issues

 1. **"Failed to create embeddings"**
-   - Check your OpenAI API key
+   - Check your Google API key
-   - Ensure you have credits in your OpenAI account
+   - Ensure your Google AI Studio project has the necessary permissions
+   - Make sure the Gemini API is enabled

 2. **"Failed to store in vector database"**
    - Verify your Pinecone API key
-   - Check that your index exists and has correct dimensions (1536)
+   - Check that your index exists and has correct dimensions (768 for Gemini)

 3. **"No relevant documents found"**
    - Make sure you've uploaded and processed documents first